 - Use colored dot stickers

-There you have it,14 simple strategies to help your child focus and improve their school and home life.
+There you have it,14 simple focus tips to help your child focus and improve their school and home life.
 We hope you found some ways to try to help your child learn to focus.
 To find lots of other brain-based parenting tips, visit BrainStages.

 Leave a comment